quantifiedmagic/quantifiedmagic.github.io/_posts/2021-06-25-the-magic-café-decline.md

 The "Tricky Business" subforum (which "talk(s) about the business side of magic") also declined over time.
 The forum did see a substantial resurgence in 2011 (which also appeared for the previous two communities, albeit much smaller).
 But, now averages only a few posts each day.

-Overall, while the rate is not entirely the same for each genre, one this is for sure, all parts of *The Magic Café* forums are declining.
+Overall, while the rate is not entirely the same for each genre, one this is for sure, all parts of *The Magic Café* forum are declining.

 # Are users leaving or posting less often?